d-istratii/Software-Design/docs/assignment2.md

 The first video: https://youtu.be/Gs1-5UTbKQA , we present how the user can create a team and the steps in order to add player to his team.

 The second video: https://youtu.be/Z00OpOBmIb8 , we show how the "Get information" section works and what the player can find out about his favorite football league.
 In our example, we just show the standings in the Serie A league.

+### Assignment 1 feedback

+After receiving the feedback, we have changed the assignment 1 document that can be found in the docs section in both Assignment 2 branch and Assignment  1-revert.
+We understood that we were missing a lot of functionalities and during the modeling part of our project we managed to come up with lots of ideas that can be implemented in our system.